oconnor663/jacko.io/posts/safety_and_soundness.md

 In this sense, wrapping `unsafe` Rust in a safe API is similar to wrapping C code in a Python API, or in any other memory-safe language.[^google_jni] Mistakes in Python aren't supposed to cause memory corruption, and if they do, we usually consider that a bug in the C bindings.
-Writing or reviewing bindings isn't easy, but most applications contain little or no binding code of their own.
-Python code calls into C all the time, but memory corruption is rare.
+Writing and reviewing bindings isn't easy, but most applications contain little or no binding code of their own.
+Similarly, most Rust applications contain little or no `unsafe` code of their own, and memory corruption is rare.

 ---